rodneyshupe/Cookbook/Appendix/H_UrbanFareRecipes.rst

 Directions
 ----------

 #.
-Preheat oven to 375°F.
+Preheat oven to 375F.
 #.
 Heat a skillet, add olive oil, season both sides of the duck breasts.
 Place the skin side down and sear for 3 minutes or until crispy, turn over and sear for 1 minute.
 #.
 Place in the oven.
-Cook duck breast until desired temp., usually to the rose’ stage, approx. 10 -12 minutes.
+Cook duck breast until desired temp., usually to the rose' stage, approx. 10 -12 minutes.
 #.
 Meanwhile prepare the sauce; in a sauce pan add shallots, ginger, port wine, orange zest, salt, and pepper.
 Reduce the port by half on high heat.
 #.
 Add the currant jelly, cayenne, lemon juice, orange juice, and verify seasoning.
 Simmer on medium until it resemble a light glaze.
 #.
 Remove the duck breasts and let rest for 3 minutes.
 Slice the breasts on the bias, and spoon the sauce over top.